nanakoohashi/Customer-churn/Plan.md

     - only one case is left in a node,
     - all cases are duplicates of each other,
     - the node is pure (all target values agree).
+ - **Pruning Trees**
+  - Rather than focusing on when to stop pruning, CART trees are grown larger than they need to be and then pruned back to find the best tree.
+CART determines the best tree by using the testing data set or by the process of V-fold cross validation.
+The testing validation is performed by scoring the tree with the data set not used for training the model.
+Cross validation is a form of resampling, which draws a number of samples from the entire distribution and trains models on all samples.
+The V-fold cross validation is performed by the following:
+    1. Partitioning the entire data set in to a number (V) of parts (folds)
+    2. Training V models on different combinations of V-1 folds, with the error estimated each time using the Vth fold
+    3. Using the mean (and sigma) of the V error measurements to estimate tree accuracy on new data
+    4. Choose the design parameters (e.g., complexity penalty) that minimize the error in step 3
+    5. Refit the tree, using all the data and using the parameters of step 4
 - General CHAID models
 - Generalized EM and k-means cluster analysis advanced data mining algorithms —interactive trees (CART or C&RT and CHAID)
 - Boosted tree classifiers and regression